oisdk/site/drafts/representing-binary-trees.markdown

 ```

 A variant of this function was what I needed in my thesis: I also needed to
-prove that it produced every possible value of the type `Dyck n`, which was not
+prove that it produced every possible value of the type `Dyck`, which was not
 too difficult.

 In Haskell, enumeration is still quite useful, for things like QuickCheck.